 Mindvalley is an online education platform that hosts a range of programs centered on personal development.

-The mission of the founder — Vishen Lakhiani — is to give people tools that teach them how to live better lives.
+The founder — Vishen Lakhiani — aims to give people tools that teach them how to live better lives.
 All the stuff we didn’t learn at school, like relationships, and taking care of our mind, body, and soul, as well as career development.

 But after those widely accepted basics — plenty of fresh vegs, drinking lots of water, avoiding processed foods, etc — I’ve always found the wellness industry is a total minefield of conflicting advice.

 Everywhere you turn there is scientifically backed “evidence” for totally contrasting theories and opinions on what is best for us.

 But I had committed myself to focus on my diet and health.

 So instead of going around in circles with the plethora of online advice, I decided to commit to one program and embrace it — WildFit.